KadeTheExploiter/Krypton/Documentation.md

 - Arguments: String `[ string ]`
 - Warnings: Changing the name to something commonly used in experiences such as `Camera` or `Baseplate` might cause the user some trouble when attempting to index the client rig (ex. for scripts.).
 - Description: Renames the client rig to your liking, In some cases it will help with compatibility along other scripts.

+### AccessoryFallbackDefaults
+- Arguments: Boolean `[ true / false ]`
+- Warning: If you want to gimmick korblox or something alike, turn it off.
+- Description: Checks if `Hats` table for errors, if there are missing or incorrect arguments, it will be automatically replaced with default ones.

+### OverlayFakeCharacter
+- Arguments: Boolean `[ true / false ]`
+- Warning: None.
+- Description: Shows the baseparts of the client-sided rig, thus setting their Transparency to 0.5.

 ## Debug Options